KRC00112/KRC00112/README.md

 ---
 ## `$ whoami`
-- 🙍‍♂️ DevOps engineer focused on **cloud infrastructure** and **CI/CD automation**
+- 🙍‍♂️ DevOps engineer focused on **cloud infrastructure** and **CI/CD automation**.
-- 🏗 I enjoy building scalable systems and automating operational workflows
+- 🏗 I enjoy building scalable systems and automating operational workflows.
-- ☁️ Deploying production workloads on AWS with Terraform and GitHub Actions
+- ☁️ Deploying production workloads on AWS with Terraform and GitHub Actions.
-- 🔁 Designing async distributed systems with microservices and message queues
+- 🔁 Designing async distributed systems with microservices and message queues.
 - 🎮 Also Dabble quite a bit in game development and pixel art.
 - 🦾 Would love to work with talented people, build useful things, and keep getting better at what I do.